-Complaints about Councillor conduct should be made directly to the Office of the Independent Assessor:

-In person: Level 13, 53 Albert Street, Brisbane City Phone: 1300 620 722;

-Email: oiacomplaints@oia.qld.gov.au Website: www.oia.qld.gov.au
+Complaints about Councillor conduct should be made directly to the Office of the Independent Assessor: In person: Level 13, 53 Albert Street, Brisbane City Phone: 1300 620 722; Email: oiacomplaints@oia.qld.gov.au Website: www.oia.qld.gov.au

-I would like to make a complaint to Torres Strait Island Regional Council
+I would like to make a complaint to Torres Strait Island Regional Council lf you have su pporting documents, please deliver, post o r email te o the a addresses below.
+J ,

-Complaint details - please describe what exactly happened and the persons involved: When and where did this happen?
-If you have supporting documents, please deliver, post or email to the addresses below.
+Complaint details - please describe what exactly happened and the persons involved:

+When and where did this happen?

 Have you previously raised this complaint with Council?

-Yes / No If yes, when and how did you make the complaint?
+Yes / No

+If yes, when and how did you make the complaint?

 What would you expect Council to do to resolve your complaint?